isomerpages/nyp-sirs/_digital-programmes/3ai-best-practices-of-e-commerce-transactions-using-tr76.md

 <h4>One Day Workshop on Best Practices of E-commerce Transactions using TR 76</h4>

 <p>Technical Reference 76 (TR 76) is the first national standard on guidelines for e-commerce transactions launched by the Enterprise Singapore (ESG) and the
 Singapore Standards Council.
-TR 76 serves as a practical reference for e-retailers and online intermediaries to build trust and transparency in online transactions.
+TR 76 serves as a practical reference for e-retailers and online intermediaries to build trust and transparency in online transactions.</p>

-SIRS, in collaboration with ESG, presents this one-day workshop which covers the entire e-commerce transaction process including browsing, purchasing, payment, delivery, product tracking, returns, and customer support practices.
+<p>SIRS, in collaboration with ESG, presents this one-day workshop which covers the entire e-commerce transaction process including browsing, purchasing,
+payment, delivery, product tracking, returns, and customer support practices.
 Learn to map your e-commerce process with TR 76 to gain customers’ confidence.</p>

+<h4>Outline</h4>

-<h4>The 1-day hands-on programme covers the following:</h4>
+<b>The 1-day hands-on programme covers the following:</b>
 <ul>
 <li>Introduction to the global e-payment elements and evolution</li>
 <li>Discover how you can save time and effort in content creation, delivery, and governance to generate more shopping carts and close sales</li>